When the Men Were Gone

 When the Men Were Gone is a historical fiction 2018 novel by Marjorie Herrera Lewis.
-The book (William Morrow, an imprint of HarperCollins) is based on the true story of Tylene Wilson, a teacher and an assistant principal in Brownwood, Texas, during World War II.
+The book, published by William Morrow, an imprint of HarperCollins, is based on the true story of Tylene Wilson, a teacher and an assistant principal in Brownwood, Texas, during World War II.
 Wilson volunteered to coach the Daniel Baker College football team in 1944 when the coach left to serve in the war.
 Lewis took poetic license in the novel, in which Wilson coaches at Brownwood High School.

 Story

 When WWII pulls all the men ages 18–45 away, there is little hope Brownwood High School's football team will get another season.
 Raised from a young age to love the sport, assistant principal Tylene Wilson steps up to coach the team and ensure the boys have something more to look forward to than military service after graduation.
 As she prepared her boys for the games ahead, she faces extreme opposition—both on and off the football field—and challenges her community's ideas of a woman's role in sports.